Ezequiel Tovar Player Props: Rockies vs. Angels

 Ezequiel Tovar At The Plate

-- He has scored in 29 of 70 games this season, and more than once 3 times.
+- He has scored in 30 of 71 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.